 April 2: "Re-skilling, Repurposing, and Research in Contemporary Art," a lecture by Claire Bishop, Associate Professor in the PhD Program in Art History at CUNY Graduate Center, New York.
 Bishop’s publications include Installation Art: A Critical History (2005) and the edited anthology Participation (2006).

 April 6: "This Is a Portrait if I Say So," a public conversation that concludes a curatorial roundtable sponsored by the Andrew W. Mellon Foundation.
 The Smithsonian’s National Portrait Gallery is currently developing an exhibition, scheduled to open in 2015, that will examine the rise and evolution of symbolic, abstract, and conceptual portraiture in American art.
-This preparatory event will help form the intellectual framework for an exhibition

 April 16: "Colored Photographs and White Weddings - A Study of Reception in South Africa," a lecture by John Peffer, a specialist in modern African art and photography and Associate Professor of Art History at Ramapo College.
 Peffer’s current project examines the vernacular uses of photography in South Africa with special emphasis on hand-colored wedding photographs in Soweto from the 1950s.